 There are many surgical approaches for breast augmentation, which include inconspicuous incisions in the armpit, underneath the breast (just above the crease), around the areola or in the belly button.
 Dr. Mills can perform all these approaches, but prefers the transaxillary approach.
 Referred to as a TransAxillary SubPectoral Augmentation (TASPA), this technique involves making a small incision in the armpit to place a breast implant beneath the chest wall muscle.
 Dr. Mills feels that a TASPA generally yields the most natural-looking result with minimal scarring.

-During your consultation and other pre-operative visits, you will select your implant size and type.
-Dr. Mills will review all of your implant options and provide you with pictures and suggestions, but ultimately you will choose which style and size that best fits your needs.
+Of course, size and dimensions both play a part, so the most important measurement is the current width of the breast.
+Ultimately, you want to avoid breast enlargement results that widen the breast halfway around the back, or an outcome that makes the breast look like a “can.”
+With this in mind, the width of the implant is as critically important as the size—it’s not just volume, but dimensions as well.
+Dr. Mills will review all of your implant options and provide you with pictures and suggestions, but ultimately you will choose which style, size, and dimension best fits your needs.
 To aid you in the decision, you will be given the time and opportunity to try on different ‘breast sizers,’ which will give you a better idea of how your new shape will fill out your clothing and bathing suits.
 (We recommend that you bring different types of shirts to your initial consultation to try on with the breast sizers and see your “enhanced” look.)
 It can also be helpful for you to bring in pictures of breasts that demonstrate what your expectations are for the outcome of the surgery.
 Dr. Mills can review these with you and let you know if this would be a realistic result for you.

 Once you have chosen your implant size and type and schedule surgery, you will meet with our pre-operative patient coordinator.
 She will review all of your pre-operative instructions with you and make sure that you complete all the necessary laboratory tests and health screenings, based on your personal medical history and surgical plan.
 If you are a smoker, you will be advised to quit smoking at least two weeks prior to surgery and not to resume for at least two weeks after surgery.
 Additionally, there are certain medications, herbs and potions that she will ask you to cease taking from two weeks prior to surgery to two weeks after your surgery.
 This appointment will also be a time for you to ask any final questions, so that you are physically and mentally ready for surgery and have an optimal recovery period.